ItsAdamLY/ItsAdamLY/README.md

 Allman for most languages, including for Java and C/C++. camelCase for most languages, except C# (UpperCase) and Python and similar (snake_case) for methods/functions, UpperCase for classes for all languages.
+Variable naming in C# follow camelCase as in Java, including for private variables (i.e. no (_)).

 Whitespaces between each conditional and loop statements, none between try and catch clauses.